 Care After Local Anesthetic

-Often, children do not understand the effects of local anesthesia, and may chew, scratch, suck, or play with the numb lip, tongue, or cheek.
+- Often, children do not understand the effects of local anesthesia, so they may chew, scratch, suck, or play with the numb lip, tongue, or cheek.
 These actions can cause minor irritations or they can be severe enough to cause swelling and abrasions to the tissue.

 Please do not hesitate to call the office if there are any questions.